Undergraduate Student Loans

 |Household Size||1 person||2 person||3 person||4 person||5 person||6 person||7 person||8 person|

-The student’s parents are typically the borrower, and loans are repayable in 25 monthly installments of $300/month beginning the month after the loan is received.
-One loan is repaid at a time in the order in which they were taken.
+Undergraduate Student Loans have a grace period of three months before repayments begin.
+Loans are repaid in 25 monthly installments of $300/month; one loan is repaid at a time in the order in which they are taken.
 Monthly loan payments are made by electronic debit of a checking account.

 Two guarantors are required for all loans, and both guarantors must complete and sign Guarantor Forms.
 A married couple is considered one guarantor.
 If a guarantor is married, his or her spouse must also complete and sign the Guarantor Form.